mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

   file.
 If the version in the local file is smaller than the version in the shared file, then it means that your colleague added something to the shared file.
 In this case, use ``dodo diff`` to synchronize your local file with the shared one.
-When you are done, make sure that the local file has the same ``${/ROOT/version}`` value as the shared file (this acts as a reminder that you are up-to-date with the shared configuration).
+When you are done, make sure to edit the ``${/ROOT/version}`` value so that it's the same as the value in the shared file (this marks the fact that you are up-to-date with the shared configuration).

 Bootstrapping a Dodo Commands environment
 -----------------------------------------

 We are now ready to let a colleague work on our project.
+This colleague will also create a `tutorial` environment on their computer.
+However, to similate this situation on our computer, we will create an environment named `colleague` and pretend that this is the "tutorial" environment that they will use.
-To similate the steps that our colleague would take, we will create a foo2 environment and use the ``bootstrap`` command to initialize it.
+We will use the ``bootstrap`` command to initialize it.
 This will provide our colleage with a copy of the configuration files that we just added to git:

 .. code-block:: bash

-  cd /tmp
-  $(dodo env --create foo2)
-  dodo bootstrap --git-url=/tmp/dodo_tutorial/src src extra/dodo_commands/config --confirm
+  $(dodo env --create colleague) dodo bootstrap --git-url=/tmp/tutorial/src src extra/dodo_commands/config --confirm

-      (/tmp) mkdir -p /home/maarten/projects/foo2
+      (/tmp) mkdir -p /home/maarten/projects/colleague

       confirm?
 [Y/n]

       (/tmp) cp -rf \
-        ~/projects/foo2/src/extra/dodo_commands/config/config.yaml
-        ~/projects/foo2/.dodo_commands/config.yaml
+        ~/projects/colleague/src/extra/dodo_commands/config/config.yaml
+        ~/projects/colleague/.dodo_commands/config.yaml

+      Copying shared environment files to your local environment...

-      Warning, destination path already exists: ~/projects/foo2/.dodo_commands/config.yaml.
+      Warning, destination path already exists: ~/projects/colleague/.dodo_commands/config.yaml.
 Overwrite it? confirm?
-[Y/n] n
+[Y/n]

       (/tmp) cp -rf
-        ~/projects/foo2/src/extra/dodo_commands/config/server.writer.yaml
-        ~/projects/foo2/.dodo_commands/server.writer.yaml
+        ~/projects/colleague/src/extra/dodo_commands/config/server.writer.yaml
+        ~/projects/colleague/.dodo_commands/server.writer.yaml
       confirm?
-[Y/n] n
+[Y/n]

       (/tmp) cp -rf
-        ~/projects/foo2/src/extra/dodo_commands/config/server.reader.yaml
-        ~/projects/foo2/.dodo_commands/server.reader.yaml
+        ~/projects/colleague/src/extra/dodo_commands/config/server.reader.yaml
+        ~/projects/colleague/.dodo_commands/server.reader.yaml
       confirm?
-[Y/n] n
+[Y/n]

       (/tmp) cp -rf
-        ~/projects/foo2/src/extra/dodo_commands/config/docker.yaml
-        ~/projects/foo2/.dodo_commands/docker.yaml
+        ~/projects/colleague/src/extra/dodo_commands/config/docker.yaml
+        ~/projects/colleague/.dodo_commands/docker.yaml
       confirm?
-[Y/n] n
+[Y/n]

 Because we used the ``--confirm`` flag, the command asks permission to copy the shared configuration files to our local configuration directory.
 Let's look at the arguments that